cloudmesh/cloudmesh-manual/docs-source/source/installation/install.rst

 Installation of Cloudmesh (Source Install for Developers)
 ---------------------------------------------------------

-If you are a developer, we highly recommend you use the source installation steps listed below.
+If you are a developer, you must use the following source installation steps.

 For this reason we wrote the ``cloudmesh-installer`` script that conveniently downloads the needed repositories, installs them, and then updates them on demand.
 More documentation